International relations since 1989: George H. W. Bush administration (1989–1993)

-Americans who had been optimistic about the emergence of democratic characteristics in response to the rapid economic growth and China were stunned and disappointed by the brutal crackdown of the pro-democratic Tiananmen Square protests in 1989.
+Americans who had been optimistic about the emergence of democratic characteristics in response to the rapid economic growth in China were stunned and disappointed by the brutal crackdown of the pro-democratic Tiananmen Square protests in 1989.
 The U.S. and other governments enacted a number of measures against China's violation of human rights.
 The US suspended high-level official exchanges with the PRC and weapons exports from the US to the PRC.
 The US also imposed a number of economic sanctions.
 The crisis disrupted trade relationships as investors' interest in mainland China dropped dramatically.
 Tourist traffic fell off sharply.
 Washington denounced the repression and suspended certain trade and investment programs.
 Bush himself knew China well as a former chief diplomat stationed there and played a cautious hand so that condemnation would not preclude good ties.
-For example, he vetoed a sanctions bill passed by Congress.Robert Suettinger, Beyond Tiananmen: The Politics of US-China Relations, 1989–2000 (Brookings Institution Press, 2004), pp 88–144.
+For example, he vetoed a sanctions bill passed by Congress.